 If you have children with your spouse, their needs will be placed at the forefront of your divorce proceedings.
 It is important that each family aspect is accounted for prior to the divorce becoming final.

 Those considerations can include:

 - Spousal support

-Our Stuart, Florida divorce attorney will provide exceptional representation during each part of the divorce process, so you can begin planning your future with confidence, and without the stress of navigating the courts alone.
+Our Stuart, Florida divorce lawyer will provide exceptional representation during each part of the divorce process, so you can begin planning your future with confidence, and without the stress of navigating the courts alone.